University of Huddersfield

 Course Description

-Speech and language therapists work alongside children and adults who have difficulties with speech, language, communication, feeding and/or swallowing.
-Through holistic assessment and management, speech and language therapists collaborate with the individual, their family and/or their carer to provide person-centred care that encompasses health, wellbeing, participation and quality of life.
+Speech and language therapists work alongside children and adults who have difficulties with speech, language, and communication, eating, drinking, and swallowing.
+Through holistic assessment and management, speech and language therapists collaborate with the individual, their family and/or carer to provide person-centred care that encompasses health, wellbeing, participation, and quality of life.

-• The course emphasises life-long transferable skills for graduates to implement in a variety of related career pathways such as clinical, research, leadership and education.
+The course emphasises life-long transferable skills for graduates to implement in a variety of related career pathways, in, for example clinical, research, leadership, and education.

 Recognised by the Royal College of Speech and Language Therapists (RCSLT) for the purpose of applying for newly qualified practitioner membership.